 - Staff training

 - Reporting results to the Minnesota Department of Health and primary care

 - Quality assurance

-Timely follow-up, thorough documentation, and effective communication between the Newborn Screening Program, providers, specialists, and families are key steps in the newborn hearing screening process that help facilitate prompt diagnosis, family support, and implementation of early intervention services.
+Key to the newborn screening process is timely follow-up, thorough documentation and effective communication between the Newborn Screening Program, providers, specialists, and families.
+Documentation helps facilitate prompt diagnosis, family support, and implementation of early intervention services.

 Infants whose final hearing screen result is a PASS do not require immediate follow-up.
 However, changes in hearing can occur at any time.
 Primary care providers are expected to continue to monitor hearing and discuss any parental concerns throughout the child’s life.